Vman45/dropbox-share-it/README.md

 dropbox-share-it processes files or directories.

-When handling a file, the script copies it to the Dropbox Public folder and generates a shortened public link in clipboard ready for a ctrl-v.
-When handling a directory, first it zips it then publishes the resulting archive.
+When handling a file, the script copies it to the Dropbox Public folder and generates a shortened public link in clipboard ready for a CTRL-V. When handling a directory, first it zips it then publishes the resulting archive.

 This script is intended to work as a file browser script.
 But it should work fine as a command line tool too.